JessemanGray/JessemanGray/README.md

 I'm Jesse, this is my data-driven search for meaning in the world 🌍

 <h3 align="left"> I'm Jesse, this is my data-driven search for meaning in the world 🌍

 - 🔭 Currently working projects using CV, ML, and 3D graphing.

 - 🌱 Learning Python, Open3d, OpenCV, YOLO, SQL, Databricks, Dash😄

-- 👯 Looking to collaborate on  projects exploring automonous vehicles, data lakehouse architecture and soft robotics
+- 👯 Looking to work on  projects exploring automonous vehicles, data lakehouse architecture and soft robotics

 - 🤔 Also looking for help with sharpening programming skills and networking